VPS setup on digitalocean

 Check nginx's configuration

 In order to create an SSL certificate, the nginx server blocks have to be setup as discussed above.
 In particular, testsite and its www counterpart need to be listed in the server_name line.
-This can be check using:
+This can be checked using:

 $ more /etc/nginx/sites-available/testsite | grep server_name